 “However, the just price is the one which according to the estimation of the market of that particular time is able to be had for the thing sold,” (translation mine).

-Yeah, Albert thought the going market price was the just price.
+Notice the emphasis on community, estimation, and contingencies of the market!
+Albert thought the going market price was the just price.
 It is shocking to me, too.
 And should give us pause that the early 13th century already had people, brilliant outliers, perhaps, who were quite advanced, or if you don’t like the value-laden term, “modern” in their economic analysis.
 Both of these statements of Albert contradict core New Polity principles.
-1) That money was founded to allow people who don’t know each other to trade, i.e. it concerns “alienation,” (This is not an idea found in the medieval corpus, as far as I know.
+Albert thinks 1) Money was founded to allow people who don’t know each other to trade, i.e. it concerns “alienation,” (This is not an idea found in the medieval corpus, as far as I know.
 Aristotle says the purpose of money is to serve a common measure for diverse objects, allowing us to compare houses to shoes in terms of cost, and that is what Albert is building off of).
-2) Value of an item is based upon the production costs and what use buyer can make of it for his salvation.
-But for Albert, value is also contingent upon market circumstances that occur beyond the individuals making the transaction.
+2) While value of an item is based upon the production costs and what need the buyer has for it, Albert admits that value is also contingent upon market circumstances that occur beyond the individuals making the transaction.
 It’s relative to time and place, not merely costs of production and needs of the individual.

 “Whence a vendor who sells according to the price he finds in the market it seems does not act contrary to justice, if he does not reveal that which is coming.
 However, if he should reveal this information or lower his prices, it would be an abundance of virtue, although it should seem outside of the duty of justice,” (translation mine).